Ernest van den Haag: On the death penalty

 Van den Haag believed that capital punishment has a direct correlation with a decrease in murders.
-Rehabilitation as a response to murdering criminals is not an option because, as Van den Haag states, "no effective method to achieve it [Rehabilitation] has been found."
-If a proper method of rehabilitation can be found, it would not reduce the crime rate, because rehabilitation only works after the crime has been committed.
-Deterrence is the only thing that can have any effect on the actual crime rate.
-Overall, Van den Haag directed his argument toward the fact that the death penalty ought only to exist to protect innocent lives.
-To sum up his entire argument against his opposition in one quote, Van den Haag contends, "I'd rather execute a man convicted of having murdered others than put the lives of innocents at risk.
+Rehabilitation as a response to criminals who murder is not an option because, as van den Haag states, "no effective method to achieve it [rehabilitation] has been found."
+He said that, even if a proper method of rehabilitation can be found, it would not reduce the crime rate, because rehabilitation only works after the crime has been committed, i.e. in the case of murder, once an innocent life had been lost.
+He argued that deterrence is the only thing that can have any effect on the actual crime rate.
+Overall, van den Haag directed his argument toward the fact that the death penalty ought only to exist to protect innocent lives.
+To sum up his entire argument against his opposition in one quote, van den Haag contends, "I'd rather execute a man convicted of having murdered others than put the lives of innocents at risk.
 I find it hard to understand the opposite choice."

-Van den Haag recognized that innocent people would sometimes be executed.
+While he recognized that innocent people would sometimes be executed, Van den Haag contended that no penalty was irreversible, except for fines, and that while an execution (once performed) was also irrevocable - that is, could not be undone or set aside - the notion of sentencing innocents to prison time unduly was equally disturbing, and in no way certain to be discovered.
+As the prospect of execution would purportedly harden a jury not to impose a guilty verdict easily, the irrevocability sentiment viz. a life sentence would make a court more prone to mistakes, also with disastrous consequences.
+The innocence argument, in Van den Haag's mind, thus must be aimed at the justice system, and not exclusively against a punishment as such.

-Literary works
+Published works (selection)

 Throughout his life, Ernest van den Haag wrote many books and articles about society, and more specifically about capital punishment.
 His works include: